-This design demonstrates the high performance possible with Xilinx LCAs when the user is willing to optimize the system design to fit the available logic.
-The high clock resolution of 75 MHz is partly due to a system "trick" (pulseswallowing), partly due to the inherent flexibility, and high speed of the CLB function generators.
+This design demonstrates the high performance possible with LCA devices when the user is willing to optimize the system design to fit the available logic.
+The high clock resolution of 83 MHz is partly due to a system "trick" (pulse-swallowing), partly due to the inherent flexibility and high speed of the CLB function generators.

 A conventional 24-bit presettable counter would be limited to a clock rate of 13 MHz.
-This pulse-swallowing design is six times faster.
+This pulse-swallowing design is more than six times faster.